Join millions of Canadians who have already trusted Loans Canada

 How To Get Out Of An Underwater Mortgage?

 Refinancing involves replacing your current mortgage with a new one on different terms.
-But to qualify, you’ll likely need to have some equity in your home first, as lenders typically don’t allow mortgage refinancing on an underwater loan.
+But to qualify, you’ll generally need to have some equity in your home first, as lenders typically don’t allow mortgage refinancing on an underwater loan.

 Option 2.
 Stay In Your Home